Guidance College offers four (4) degree programs.

+The Associate’s Degree is a total of 66 credit hours.
+It covers the major areas in Islamic religion, including Quran and its Sciences, Prophetic Sayings and Practice, Islamic Creed, Islamic Jurisprudence, Islamic Ethics, Rules of Transactions, Arabic Language, and Comparative Religion.
+The graduate has the option of continuing his/her career with Guidance College to earn a Bachelor’s degree.

-This degree is a total of 130 credit hours.
+The Bachelor’s degree is a total of 130 credit hours.
 It covers the major areas in Islamic religion including Quran and its Sciences, Prophetic Sayings and Practice, Islamic Creed, Islamic Ethics, Rules of Transactions, Arabic Language, and Comparative Religion.

-An associate degree is typically a two-year degree awarded by Guidance College.
-The Associate Degree is a total of 66 credit hours.
-It covers the major areas in Islamic religion, including Quran and its Sciences, Prophetic Sayings and Practice, Islamic Creed, Islamic Jurisprudence, Islamic Ethics, Rules of Transactions, Arabic Language, and Comparative Religion.
-The graduate has the option of continuing his career with Guidance College to earn a bachelor’s degree.

 The Master’s Degree in Islamic Education encompasses two tracks with three options.

 - For students who have not completed a teaching certification elsewhere, successfully completing the two tracks (40 credit hours) will entitle the Master’s candidate to a Master’s Degree in Islamic Education.

 - Certified teachers, who have already completed their teaching certification from an accredited university or college, are only required to complete the Islamic Studies track (19 credit hours).
 Guidance College will accept their teacher certificate as dual credit and grant them a Master’s Degree in Islamic Education.